scupit/json_to_cmake/README.md

-# Cmake from Json - IN PROGRESS -
+# Cmake from Json - OLD -
+# This Project is old!!!
+See the new an improved one [HERE](https://github.com/scupit/json-to-cmake-rewrite)

 ## What is it?
 In short, this project is a python script which generates a CMakeLists.txt file from a user-written cmake_data.json file.
 Its goal is to somewhat automate the process of writing a CmakeLists file, and make visualizing what goes on in the file easier.
 Currently a work in progress, but functioning with limited functionality.